Ransomware Memory Analysis With Volatility

 - NOTE: I believe that the reason we wouldn’t be able to use the same method of searching through the strings of the executables we extracted earlier is because any mention of the filename string in the executable is likely to be encrypted.
 But if we dump the region of memory where the executable was already running, it’s likely that the filename string is going to be decrypted in memory which we can then dump & read.

-utility to look for anything that contains the .eky
+Then we can use the strings utility to look for anything that contains the .eky file extension:

 strings 2732.dmp | grep .eky

-Our filename is: 00000000.eky
+Our filename is: 00000000.eky!

-file was being interacted with, so its filename was stored in the memory of theexplorer.exe
+- You can also acquire the filename by dumping the explorer.exe(PID: 1456) process.
+I believe this is because the00000000.ekyfile was being interacted with, so its filename was stored in the memory of theexplorer.exeprocess for easy future access.